-Here are our top tips for avoiding damage and claims:
+Here are our tips to help you avoid damage and claims:

 - Amend your terms of business so you state: ‘We are not liable for damage caused to artificial grass’.

 - Make sure you have somewhere to rest your tools that’s NOT on the grass.
 Artificial grass burns and marks very easily.
-Put a hot chainsaw down or spill some petrol and the green carpet is damaged ‘beyond’ repair.
+Put a hot chainsaw down or spill some petrol and a claim awaits.

-Do you have any tips to add to this list?
-Is this something you’ve struggled with?
+What are your thoughts, tips and experiences?
 We’d love to hear from you on our Facebook page.